kora-labs/cyclesgym/documents/5_experiments.md

 Here, we give an overview of how to reproduce the experiments given in the paper.
 All experiments are tracked using the wandb library for experiment tracking and reproducibility (http://wandb.ai) that is installed together with the cyclesgym package.
-Before running the experiments, please create a profile in http://wandb.ai, then logging into wandb from the terminal as
+Before running the expetiments, please create a profile in http://wandb.ai, then logging into wandb from the terminal as

 `$ wandb login`